 - 4 parts (120mL/4 Fl Oz) premium bottled tonic water

-METHOD: Add ingredients in glass, fill with ice, stir
+- Add ingredients in a highball glass, fill with ice, stir

 A life at sea hardens the senses.
 Your vision is wavier, noises are swishier, and every meal is underscored by the subtle sapidity of sea salt.
 As far as we’re concerned, we’re all the better for it, because nothing says sophistication like a decadent caffeinated martini with a left-field salty kick.
 Ahoy!